 Menard County Historical Society, Menard County History-An Anthology (San Angelo: Anchor, 1982).
 Vertical Files, Dolph Briscoe Center for American History, University of Texas at Austin.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Vivian Elizabeth Smyrl, "FORT MCKAVETT, TX," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/hlf26.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Vivian Elizabeth Smyrl, "FORT MCKAVETT, TX," accessed April 19, 2019, http://www.tshaonline.org/handbook/online/articles/hlf26.

 Uploaded on June 12, 2010.
 Modified on October 7, 2016.
 Published by the Texas State Historical Association.